The Beloved Disciple

 The next chapter, John chapter 12, mentions the name of Lazarus, three times, talking about how Lazarus was the one who Jesus raised from the dead.
 But that’s the last time that his name is used in the bible.

 So let me just list some bible facts..
 Lazarus is introduced to us in John chapter 11, as “the one who Jesus loves”, and then he’s mentioned by name in chapter 12, but then, we never hear his name again in the bible.
 What we do hear though, beginning in the very next chapter, is a phrase that we’ve never heard until now; But now we begin to hear the phrase.. “the disciple whom Jesus loved”.
-And we hear it five times in the remainder of the book of John.
+And we hear it five times, throughout the remainder of the book of John.

 (This lesson is continued in “The Disciple Whom Jesus Loved – Part 2” Please click on the highlighted title to be taken to that next lesson)